juanitogan/tracker-2000-track-definitions/README.md

 [**➡️ Jump to the wiki.**](https://github.com/juanitogan/tracker-2000-track-definitions/wiki)

 ‼️ For Ninco N-Digital users, be sure to check out the wiki on it.
-It reveals all the gory details on why they system may be driving you mad--and what you can and cannot do about it.
+It reveals all the gory details on why the system may be driving you mad--and what you can and cannot do about it.

 ### [➡️ N-Digital Communications](https://github.com/juanitogan/tracker-2000-track-definitions/wiki/Ninco-N%E2%80%90Digital-Communications)